Seasoned vs. Kiln Dried Firewood: Does It Burn the Same?

 Naturally seasoned wood is cheaper, typically by about 10 to 30 percent.
 But when it comes to burning, it’s no contest.
 In virtually every use, whether for a campfire or cozy blaze in your living room fireplace, kiln-dried firewood is better than traditional seasoned wood.

-Note: Even kiln-dried wood isn’t recommended for heating your home.
+Note: Even kiln-dried wood isn’t recommended as the best firewood for heating your home, such as in a wood burning stove.
 Experts suggest wood pellets, which are even denser and have a moisture content in the single digits.